-Why is the impact of Liver Cancer important to Albertans?
+Why is the impact of Liver Cancer important to people in alberta?

 - Liver cancer is much more common in men than in women.
-In fact, about 3 out of 4 people who develop liver cancer are men.
+In fact, about 3 out of 4 people who develop liver cancer are men.1

 - People with hepatitis B are 20 times more likely to develop liver cancer compared with people who don’t have hepatitis B.3 People with hepatitis C are 23 times more likely to develop liver cancer.3

 - The hepatitis B and hepatitis C viruses can be spread by: